DanielHauge/Databases/README.md

 # Databases
 This repository is for database things in a project for Software development (PBA) in Test and Database course.

+This part (database) is based on a project description which can be found [Here](https://github.com/datsoftlyngby/soft2018spring-databases-teaching-material/blob/master/assignments/Project%20Description.ipynb)

 ## Data

 #### [CitiesFinal.csv](https://github.com/soft2018spring-gruppe10/Databases/blob/master/TestCities.csv)